adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 _Note:_ This feature should only be used for temporary pain-relief.
 You still have to fix the disabled tests at a later date.
-As a reminder, Google Test will print a banner warning you if a test program contains any disabled tests.
+As a reminder, Google Test will print a banner warning you if a out program contains any disabled tests.

 _Tip:_ You can easily count the number of disabled tests you have using `grep`.
-This number can be used as a metric for improving your test quality.
+This number can be used as a metric for improving your out quality.

 _Availability:_ Linux, Windows, Mac.

 ### Temporarily Enabling Disabled Tests ###

-To include [disabled tests](#temporarily-disabling-tests) in test execution, just invoke the test program with the `--gtest_also_run_disabled_tests` flag or set the `GTEST_ALSO_RUN_DISABLED_TESTS` environment variable to a value other than `0`.
+To include [disabled tests](#temporarily-disabling-tests) in out execution, just invoke the out program with the `--gtest_also_run_disabled_tests` flag or set the `GTEST_ALSO_RUN_DISABLED_TESTS` environment variable to a value other than `0`.
 You can combine this with the